rist-ro/rl-introduction-notes/sutton_rl.md

 **One-step updates can be classified in 3 dimensions**.
 One is **whether they update the state or state-action value function**.
 The other one is **whether the update is wrt. an arbitrary given policy  $\pi$ or the optimal policy**.
 This gives rise to 4 functions whose values are updated: $v_\pi, v_*, q_\pi, q_*$.

 For each one of these functions, **one can use either sample or expected updates**.
 This differentiation is, however, relevant only in the case of stochastic environments.
-Each combination of function and update type results in a specific update rule (eg, Sarsa, Q-learning, etc) (**see  page 172 for a diagram**).
+Each combination of function and update type results in a specific update rule (eg, Sarsa, Q-learning, etc) (**<u>see page 172</u> for a diagram**).

 Each of them varies in utility in certain situations, **for example, sample update rules seem better when the branching factor is moderately large** (>100​) as expected updates would require $b$ (branching factor) computations to do an update while sample updates tend to asymptotically reach the same error reduction in fewer steps.
-Moreover, sample updates, appear to be less affected by estimation errors than expected updates (diagram on page 174).
+Moreover, sample updates, appear to be less affected by estimation errors than expected updates (see diagram on <u>page 174</u>).

 ---